You are here

 Invasive shrubs are becoming increasingly common in eastern forests.
 These shrubs are top competitors for native shrubs - they can break bud earlier in the spring and hold onto leaves longer in the fall.
 This phenomenon is called Extended Leaf Phenology (ELP), and allows these early-leafing invaders to take advantage of the greater amount of light reaching the forest floor in early spring.

 ELP of these shrubs can create shading on the forest floor at times when native herbs, tree seedlings, insects, reptiles and more depend on that greater sunlight.

-We are particularly interested in observations on the following invasive species:
+The campaign included observations on the following invasive species:

 - Japanese barberry (Berberis thunbergii)